BrockStech/UFBL/constitution.md

 * Waivers process daily at 10:00 AM EST

 ## Playoffs
-* 6 teams make the playoffs
+* 8 teams make the playoffs
-* Top team from each division get a R1 bye
+* Top team from each division are awarded the 1 and 2 seed
-* Next 4 teams are based on overall record
+* Next 6 teams are based on overall record
-* The #1 seed selects their R2 matchup
 * 2 weeks per playoff matchup
 * Minimum innings pitched - 20